 Circumstances change quickly in the current financial environment and you may be unaware that the recent mortgage interest rate changes announced on 9 September have widened the gap between short and long term fixed interest rates.
 This reflects the changing cost of offshore funds which banks rely on to supplement the funds their local depositors place with them.
 There has been an easing in the cost of shorter term offshore funding but there is also significant competition in the New Zealand deposit market, which continues to push the rates higher than they would otherwise be.

 The result is regular reviews of your mortgage have become more important than ever.
 Not just to ensure ongoing affordability, but more importantly, to ensure that the structure is appropriate to your current and future needs and goals.
+Check here how to approach this issue correctly and to put aside some money for a long-term goal.

 While having some of your mortgage on a floating rate offers flexibility, it is a facility more suited to those who are in a position to place bulk sums into it to reduce their overall lending to obtain the resulting interest savings, even if only for short periods of time.